Sacroiliac Joint Dysfunction

 Chronic pain in the sacroiliac joint is more commonly associated with:

-- Long term wear and tear of the SI joint, also called arthrosis, leading to weakening of the joint and surrounding ligaments.
+- Long-term wear and tear of the SI joint, also called arthrosis, leads to weakening of the joint and surrounding ligaments.

 - Loosening of the symphysis during pregnancy, leading to instability of the pelvic girdle and increased risk of developing pain in the SI joint.